Types of Degrees Boilermaking/Boilermaker Majors Are Getting

 Amount of Education Required for Careers Related to Boilermaking/Boilermaker

-Some careers associated with boilermaking require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with boilermaking may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to boilermaking have obtained the following education levels.

 |Less than a High School Diploma||37.7%|